optimisticjc/OptimisticJC/README.md

 - 🌱 I’m currently learning Linux
 - ⚡ Fun fact: I can teach you how to dougie
 - All I'm saying is; sometimes, all the world need is someone to smile back.
 So smile! :smile:
+- My favorite dish to make is oxtails.